 Both weight gain AND unplanned weight loss requires a visit to the veterinarian.

-Weight gain can predispose your cat to chronic diseases and a shortened life span.
+Weight gain can make your cat more likely to get chronic diseases and have a shortened life span.

-Gradual changes in weight are hard to notice and monitoring your cat’s weight is one of the most important reasons for routine examinations by your veterinarian.
+Gradual changes in weight are hard to notice.
+Monitoring your cat’s weight is one of the most important reasons for routine examinations by your veterinarian.

-Arthritis, or degenerative joint disease, is present in the vast majority of older cats.
+Arthritis, or degenerative joint disease, is present in most older cats.
 Appropriate treatment can help them remain active and engaged.

-If your cat has difficulty going up or down steps, does not jump like he used to, or isn’t using the litter box, talk to your veterinarian.
+If your cat has difficulty going up or down steps, does not jump like he used to, or isn’t using the litter box, talk with your veterinarian.

 6. Look When You Scoop.

-Are your cat’s stools becoming softer, harder, or changing color?
-Is she not defecating daily?
-Constipation is a common, yet under recognized sign of dehydration in older cats, but if attended to early, your veterinarian can help get your kitty comfortable again.
+Are your cat’s stools softer, harder, or changing color?
+Is she defecating daily?
+Constipation is a common, yet under recognized sign of dehydration in older cats.
+If attended to early, your veterinarian can help your kitty feeling comfortable again.

 Has the amount of urine in the litter box changed?
 Increased urine output can signal some of the most common illnesses in elderly cats – from diabetes or an over active thyroid gland to kidney disease and high blood pressure.